Ava is a Certified Hakomi Therapist & Licensed Professional Counselor

 In 2007 when asked by my career counselor on our first meeting what I would do for work if anything was possible, I shared that I would be a mindfulness and somatic oriented counselor or maybe just open a shop in Jackson Hole where I could rent out gear for adventurers.
 After nine months of soul searching it was an expansive feeling in my chest that told me counseling was indeed my work in the world.
 I can always still be an adventurer on the weekends!
 In 2008, as a slightly wiser 31 year old, I left my career in aviation and began my education in the healing arts.
 One of the best choices I've ever made!

 I continue to be a dedicated student of the healing arts and have enjoyed learning a specialty that aids me in providing service that can support real and lasting change.
 Next up, I plan on becoming a certified Hakomi teacher and offering workshops for couples in the Portland area.
-These days I'm living a simple life with my partner and two dogs in SE Portland.
+These days I'm living a simple life with my wife and two dogs in SE Portland.
 I find great joy in connections with family, friends, and community.
 I value social and environmental justice and contnue to devlop a life in deeper alignment with these values.
 Now in my 40s I have backed off the extreme sports in life, but I can still be found on the weekends carving snow in the winter.